 Your interest and enthusiasm is nurtured through your close involvement with the current research of established scholars.
 As befits an advanced research programme, all teaching is highly interactive, with an emphasis on open discussion within a 'community of scholars'.
 Methods used to develop knowledge and understanding are seminars, discussion groups and student oral presentations.
-In the mandatory module, assignment sheets are given to you each week to provide suggested reading and advance notice of topics for forthcoming discussion.
+In the mandatory modules, assignment sheets are given to you each week to provide suggested reading and advance notice of topics for forthcoming discussion.
 In the skills modules, teaching involves small groups with presentations from the tutor and/or visiting speakers and/or weekly reports from students.
-Option classes are taught on the basis of themes intensively prepared by students themselves and then debated collectively with the group and the tutor.

 Discipline-specific and transferable skills are developed throughout the course by means of group discussion; a range of other participative activities (e.g. short student papers; the reciprocal pre-circulation of discussion points by all students in a class) and by guided independent research or study.
-All modules will contribute to the acquisition of these skills but the mandatory module in Modern History and the Dissertation are particularly important in this respect.
-Research skills are developed to a professional level through the design and production of the independent research dissertation, which also serves to integrate knowledge and skills acquired throughout the course.
+All modules will contribute to the acquisition of these skills but the Final Project is particularly important in this respect.
+Research skills are developed to a professional level through the design and production of the independent Final Project, which also serves to integrate knowledge and skills acquired throughout the course.

-Assessment of knowledge, understanding and skills is by coursework essays, by other related coursework as appropriate (e.g. skills project) and by independent dissertation.
+Assessment of knowledge, understanding and skills is by coursework essays, by other related coursework as appropriate (e.g. skills project) and by independent Final Project work.
 The assessment methods used for a particular module will vary in accordance with the knowledge and skills being developed by that module.
 Full details of the assessments for individual modules can be obtained from the Department.